 When: Monday 23 May at 10 am and 4 pm CEST

 You can sign up for one webinar at a time.
 In case you experience any issues drop a line to email@example.com.

 By sending this form, you agree to receive updates from EUNIC by email (e.g. newsletters, invitations to our public events).

 Re-watch our Public Online Debates by clicking on the images below.

 Digital transformation has accelerated rapidly in recent years.
 What are the opportunities of artificial intelligence for culture and education?
 And the potential risks?
 What role does Europe play in all these technological developments?
 What does this mean for cultural relations?
 We explored these questions in our EUNIC DX / AI Week in November 2020.
 Watch all the recordings on our YouTube channel, or find some selected highlights below.

 The Geopolitics of AI Technologies: Ethical Concerns, Risks and Global Challenges

 Panel with Gry Hasselbalch, Co-founder DataEthics.eu, European Commission High-Level Expert Group on AI, Karen Yeung, Interdisciplinary Professorial Fellow in Law, Ethics and Informatics, European Commission High-Level Expert Group on AI and Martin Rauchbauer, EUNIC Silicon Valley and Austrian Tech Ambassador

 EUNIC Public Online Debates are open to the public upon registration.

-Note that EUNIC Global is recording EUNIC Public Online Debates and webinars.
+Note that EUNIC is recording EUNIC Public Online Debates and Webinars.